The Last Rocket

-The Last Rocket is the debut studio album by American rapper Takeoff and his only solo release during his lifetime.
-It was released on November 2, 2018, by Capitol Records, Motown and Quality Control Music.
+The Last Rocket is the only studio album by American rapper Takeoff.
+It was released on November 2, 2018, by Quality Control Music, Capitol Records and Motown.
 First announced through a private party in Los Angeles, California on October 23, 2018, the album's release made Takeoff the second member of Migos to release a solo album, following Quavo's Quavo Huncho in October 2018 and preceding Offset's Father of 4 the following year.

 Background

 Throughout 2018, all three members of Migos began pursuing solo careers, with Quavo being the first member to release a solo album, releasing Quavo Huncho in October.
-In the previous year, Offset released a collaborative album with 21 Savage and Metro Boomin titled Without Warning.
+The previous year, Offset had released a collaborative album with 21 Savage and Metro Boomin entitled Without Warning.
 Takeoff became the second member to announce a solo album on October 23, at a private listening party held in Los Angeles.
 The title of the album was announced to be The Last Rocket, and Takeoff confirmed it would include production from longtime Migos collaborator DJ Durel.
 A track named "Infatuation" was announced to be on the album.
 Two days later, he released his first single off the album, "Last Memory", along with the music video.